mateja-velickovic/nodejs-snakeGame/README.md

 ## Description

-Le but est de réaliser le jeu du serpent en javascript en utilisant la balise <a href="https://developer.mozilla.org/fr/docs/Web/HTML/Element/canvas">html5 canevas</a>. <br />
+The goal is to create the snake game in JavaScript using the <a href="https://developer.mozilla.org/fr/docs/Web/HTML/Element/canvas">html5 canvas</a> tag. <br />
-Ainsi un minimum de configuration est requise pour apprendre de manière ludique la syntaxe moderne d'ECMAScript.
+So a minimum of configuration is required to learn modern ECMAScript syntax in a fun way.

 ## Technologies

-Le projet a été créée à l'aide :
+The project was created using:

 <ul>
     <li>node v18.17.1</li>